Report: Seahawks to hire Rams’ passing game coordinator Shane Waldron as offensive coordinator

 Adam Schefter of ESPN reported Tuesday night that the Seahawks “are planning to hire’’ Waldron.
 The report could not be immediately independently confirmed and it’s unclear if or when an official announcement might come.

 But indications Tuesday night were that the search was nearing its end.
-Seattle had also requested in the last day to talk to Buffalo quarterbacks coach Ken Dorsey and had earlier interviewed Oakland running backs coach Kirby Wilson before apparently settling on Waldron.
+Seattle had also requested in the last few days to talk to Buffalo quarterbacks coach Ken Dorsey and had earlier interviewed Oakland running backs coach Kirby Wilson before apparently settling on Waldron.

-Waldron, 41, has been with the Rams for all four years that Sean McVay has been head coach having worked with McVay on the staff of the Washington Football Team in 2016.
+Waldron, 41, has been with the Rams for all four years that Sean McVay has been head coach having worked with McVay on the staff of the Washington Football Team in 2016 and then coming to LA in 2017.

 Waldron has seven years experience coaching in the NFL but has not been a coordinator at the NFL level.